How to Make Buttons: The Ultimate Crafter’s Guide

 How to Make Buttons of Different Sizes

 If you want to make buttons of different sizes, you’ll need either multiple button makers or get a button maker that can make multiple sizes.
-For example, I have this one which can make a 1 inch, 1.25 inch, and a 2.25 inch button.
-I just change out the molds to switch button sizes.
-Here’s the full list of button makers I recommend that can make different sizes.
+For example, in my Nashville studio I have this one which can make a 1 inch, 1.25 inch, and a 2.25 inch button.
+I simply change out the molds to switch button sizes.

 How to Make Buttons Without a Machine

 The easiest way to make buttons without a machine is to get fillable plastic buttons such as these.
-It comes with two pieces – a front and back piece that has the pin backing.
+These usually come with two pieces, a clear front and a back piece that has the pin already attached.

 More Crafts to Try